zPy52/multiparametric_spaced_repetition_model/README.md

 - `numpy`: 1.24.0
 - `pandas`: 1.5.2

-In order to effectively install Cython, it's not enough to run `pip3 install Cython`, but you also need C Build Tools installed in your computer.
+In order to effectively install Cython, it's not enough to run `pip3 install Cython`, but you also need a C Compiler such as GCC or Microsoft Visual C/C++ installed in your computer.
 For detailed guidelines on installation, you can visit the official [web page](https://cython.readthedocs.io/en/latest/src/quickstart/install.html).